OlivierBinette/VisTree/README.md

 > **Warning**
-> 🚧 This package is under active development.
+> 🚧 This package is under early active development.
 We're planning for a first release in September.
 Leave a star ⭐, [share your thoughts](https://github.com/OlivierBinette/VisTree/issues/new), and see you soon! 👋

 # 🌴 VisTree